VikParuchuri/surya/README.md

 ## Text line detection

-You can detect text lines in an image, pdf, or folder of images/pdfs with the following command.
-This will write out a json file with the detected bboxes.
+This command will write out a json file with the detected bboxes.

 ```shell
 surya_detect DATA_PATH --images